 Herbison is Executive Director of the Nashville Songwriters Association International (NSAI), the world's largest not-for-profit songwriters trade organization and advocacy group dedicated to the songwriting profession.
 Established in 1967, NSAI’s membership of nearly 5,000 spans the United States and many other countries.
 With more than 100 chapters, the association serves aspiring and professional songwriters in all genres of music.
 They also own The Bluebird Cafe in Nashville, Tennessee.

 Under Herbison's leadership NSAI gained prominence in the national legislative arena.

-- Passage of the landmark "Songwriters Capital Gains Tax Equity Act" in 2006
+- Passage of the landmark "Songwriters Capital Gains Tax Equity Act" in 2006.

-• Created the first-ever Group Copyright Infringement Insurance for songwriters and music publishers.
+- Creation of the first-ever Group Copyright Infringement Insurance for songwriters and music publishers.

-- Purchase of the "Music Mill" studios as NSAI headquarters in 2005
+- Purchase of the "Music Mill" studios as NSAI headquarters in 2005.